TheJelmega/prog-lang/design/README.md

 <item-stmt> := <item>
 ```

-An item statement is a itemswhich can be defined within a block.
+An item statement is a items which can be defined within a block.
-Declaring them at a location a statement can be defined limits their definition to the block they belong to.
+Declaring them at a location other than inside a module, and limits their definition to the block they belong to.
 As such, they cannot be referenced outside of the specific scope they are declared in.

 They may implicitly capture generics from an outer scope, unless they are shadowed by the generic with the same name by the item.